ubernostrum/django-registration/docs/views.rst

       Return a URL to redirect to after successful registration, on a per-request or per-user basis.
 If not overridden, will use :attr:`~success_url`.
-Should return a value of the same type as ``success_url`` (see above).
+Should return a value of the same type as :attr:`success_url` (see above).

       :param django.contrib.auth.models.AbstractUser user: The new user account.
       :rtype: str

    .. method:: registration_allowed()

-      Should return a boolean indicating whether user registration is allowed, either in general or for this specific request.
+      Should indicate whether user registration is allowed, either in general or for this specific request.
 Default value is the value of the setting :data:`~django.conf.settings.REGISTRATION_OPEN`.

+      :rtype: bool

 .. class:: ActivationView